wso2/docs-mi/en/docs/learn/integration-tutorials/using-scheduled-tasks.md

 4. Click **Create**.

-Shown below is the complete source configuration of the scheduled task.
+Below is the complete source configuration of the scheduled task.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>